 The legal profession's commitment to maintaining high ethical standards and upholding the rule of law requires ongoing education beyond the initial stages of a lawyer's career.
-Continuing Legal Education (CLE) programs serve a critical role in ensuring that lawyers remain knowledgeable about evolving legal standards, ethical obligations, and professional responsibilities.307 Democracy themed CLE programs would continually reinforce the profession's obligation to these principles.
+Continuing Legal Education (CLE) programs serve a critical role in ensuring that lawyers remain knowledgeable about evolving legal standards, ethical obligations, and professional responsibilities.306 Democracy themed CLE programs would continually reinforce the profession's obligation to these principles.

 CLE programs are particularly crucial in the realm of legal ethical training.
-Lawyers must continually maintain their competence with regards to professional responsibility.308 Without continuous education, the evolving nature of ethical considerations could lead to lapses in ethical judgment, resulting in malpractice or disciplinary action.309 Indeed, CLE is integral to ensuring that lawyers are not only competent in their legal knowledge but also in their ethical obligations.310
+Lawyers must continually maintain their competence with regards to professional responsibility.307 Without continuous education, the evolving nature of ethical considerations could lead to lapses in ethical judgment, resulting in malpractice or disciplinary action.308 Indeed, CLE is

-306 See Testy & DeMeola, supra note 290.
+305 See Testy & DeMeola, supra note 290.

-307 Randall T. Shepard, Celebrating Twenty Years of Continuing Legal Education: The Art and Science of Educating Attorneys: The Scope of the Issue: Defining Continuing Legal Education: The "L" in "CLE" Stands for "Legal", 40 VAL.
+306 Randall T. Shepard, Celebrating Twenty Years of Continuing Legal Education: The Art and Science of Educating Attorneys: The Scope of the Issue: Defining Continuing Legal Education: The "L" in "CLE" Stands for "Legal", 40 VAL.
 U. L. REV. 311, 323-24 (2006).

-308 Marcia L. Proctor, Legal Education: Continuing Education in Professional Responsibility, 77 MICH.
+307 Marcia L. Proctor, Legal Education: Continuing Education in Professional Responsibility, 77 MICH.
 B. J. 678, 678 (1998).